AuDigitalHealth/cda-au-schema/README.md

 * ig.ini
 * publish.bat

-## adha-template-cda

-To build this CDA FHIR Implementation guide you need to have adha.template.cda#dev located in your ..\.fhir\packages folder

-you can build that template locally by running IG Publsiher via VS Code terminal or a bash terminal and exectuting the below command

-e.g. java -jar "/c/work/git/fhir-ig-publisher/publisher.jar" .

 ## CDA Schema

 The original (normative) schema and update schema with extensions is maintained at https://github.com/HL7/CDA-core-2.0.